 One that I was thinking might be really helpful is this video (SMX West 2016 – How Google Works: A Google Ranking Engineer’s Story) with Google Engineer Paul Haahr:

 I’ve written about more than one patent that Paul Haahr co-invented, and he has had been involved in many important aspects of how Google operates.
-His insights into ranking at Google are eye opening.
+His insights into ranking at Google are eye-opening.

-Many people perform searches at Google everyday, entering many queries every second into a Google search box.
-Could we learn something from what they search for, and what words they use when they search?
+Many people perform searches at Google every day, entering many queries every second into a Google search box.
+Could we learn something from what they search for and what words they use when they search?
 I wrote about that idea with a post about 4 years ago called How Google Might Use Query Logs to Find Locations for Entities.
 What if Google tried to learn even more from query logs?
-They have, and they wrote about what they’ve built from query log information, in a paper titled:
+They have, and they wrote about what they’ve built from query log information in a paper titled:

-One of the authors of that paper is Alon Halevy, who is the head of Structured Data at Google (the folks responsible for rich snippets, knowledge graphs, question answering, structured snippets, and table search at Google).
+One of the authors of that paper is Alon Halevy, the head of Structured Data at Google (the folks responsible for rich snippets, knowledge graphs, question answering, structured snippets, and table search at Google).

 Google is not the only search engine, and if you aren’t looking at what Microsoft is doing with Bing, you may be surprised.